 Fri-Sun beginning Black Friday, 9 a.m. – 4:30 p.m.

 If you’re looking for Christmas tree experts, you’ll find them at Wonderland.
 For more than 30 years, the Lobotsky family has provided local families with access to cut-your-own Balsam, Fraser, Canaan Fir, and Blue Spruce trees.
 Wrapping and rope are free of charge, and saws are available for use on a lending basis.
 After you load the tree onto your car roof, take a moment to relax with a complimentary cup of hot cocoa.

 191 White Schoolhouse Rd, Rhinebeck

-Emmerich kicks off the holiday party on Black Friday, then keeps the tree fest going until the second weekend in December.
+Emmerich kicks off the holiday party on Black Friday, then keeps the tree fest going through the first full week of December.
 Visitors can opt for cut-your-own or precut trees, as well as wreaths, hot cocoa, food truck vendors, handmade ornaments, and so much more.
 The overall experience is key here, so take time to hop on a wagon ride, snap a few family photos, and shop the holiday ornaments while you’re there.

 101 Sleepy Valley Rd, Warwick

 November 29 – December 1, December 4-5 (precuts and retail only), and December 6-8; hours vary